VoodooI2C/VoodooI2C/Documentation/Troubleshooting.md

 If after following the installation guide you get no or buggy input you will need to prepare an archive containing the following:

 1. A copy of your IOReg with VoodooI2C installed.
-2. A copy of your patched DSDT.
+2. A copy of your original and patched DSDT.
-3. A copy of the `system.log` output from the `Console` application.
+3. If you are on 10.11, a copy of your `system.log` from the Console app.
+If you are on 10.12+, a copy of the log as outlined on the <Common Errors> page.
 4. A text file containing the following information:
 	- Your OS version
 	- The version of VoodooI2C and each individual satellite kext installed